-Her practice is also focused on consumer brand development.
+Her practice is also focused on advertising and promotion law.
+Margarita reviews consumer product and food labels for compliance with federal, state and local regulations.
 She represents small to mid-sized consumer product companies that have grown to become among the most successful consumer product companies owning world famous brands.
 Margarita and her team have long-established relationships in the food and beverage and fashion industries with investors, manufacturers, distributors, marketing companies and other consultants and advisors, which can be a great asset to our clients.
+She has also represented many of the largest cosmetics, skin and hair care, and dermatological treatment companies owning worldwide famous brands.

 In addition, Margarita represents leading consumer products companies in advertising, and digital media matters.
-She drafts advertising agency agreements and conducts legal compliance reviews of advertising campaigns placed on both old and new media.
-Margarita defends clients from false advertising and unfair competition claims.
+She drafts advertising agency agreements and conducts legal compliance reviews of advertising campaigns and defends clients from false advertising and unfair competition claims.

 Margarita also negotiates and implements international intellectual property licensing programs and a variety of agreements such as advertising, marketing, manufacturing and distribution agreements.
 She has also instituted proceedings under the Uniform Domain Name Dispute Resolution Policy (UDRP).
 She represents a variety of clients in the entertainment industry in the negotiation of theatrical and music talent management agreements, independent film and music distribution agreements, advises clients regarding publicity rights, and drafts web terms and conditions and privacy statements.